Buying Land To Build A Home On: Zoning, Utilities And Other Must-Knows

 The boundaries of your piece of land may not always be obvious.
 Don’t assume that fences and hedges are the borders – it’s possible that the boundary may fall short or extend beyond this.
 There may also be cases where a path running through your plot of land is technically owned by someone else.

-An official land survey will be able to clear things up and prevent any future land disputes.
-Such surveys are often necessary when applying for a land loan, however you should still get them done if you’re buying with cash.
+An official land survey will clear things up and prevent future disputes.
+Surveys are often required when applying for a land loan, but you should still get one done if you’re buying with cash.

 Factor in the soil quality and topography

-Soil conditions are often overlooked but are hugely important in determining what kind of home you can build on the land.
-Soft soils like clay and peat are notoriously hard to build upon – you’ll need to invest in special (expensive) foundations and there will be limits as to how heavy the building can be.
-Run a soil test to get an idea as to what type of soil you will be working with.
-A perc test will also be necessary if you plan to install a septic system.
+Soil conditions are easy to overlook, but they directly determine what kind of home you can build.
+Soft soils like clay and peat are notoriously difficult to build on.
+You’ll need specialized (expensive) foundations, and there will be limits on how heavy the structure can be.
+Run a soil test before committing to any lot.
+A perc test is also necessary if you plan to install a septic system.

 Be wary of local natural disasters